thanhtrango/portfolio/README.md

 - Phi L. H. Truong, Former CEO, Vintech City, Email: phi@ibpvietnam.com, Tel: (+84)-919-234-583

 ## Publications
-- “An incentive for risk taking: The case of banks in Asean 6.”, _(with Minh Q. Le, Thanh T Ngo)_, 2019, _Conferene on Econometrics and Statistical methods: applications in Economics and Finance, HCMC_.
+- “An incentive for risk taking: The case of banks in Asean 6.”, _(with Minh Q. Le, Thanh T Ngo)_, 2019, _Conference on Econometrics and Statistical methods: applications in Economics and Finance, HCMC_.
 - “Incorporating risk into technical efficiency via a semiparametric analysis: the case of ASEAN banks.” _(with Minh Q. Le, Thanh T Ngo)_, 2018, _Journal of Asian Business and Economic Studies_.
 - “Incorporating risk into technical efficiency: the case of ASEAN banks.” _(with Minh Q. Le, Thanh T Ngo)_, 2017, _International Conference on Accounting and Finance (ICOAF) – Da Nang City_.
 - “Do we need big banks in Vietnam?
 Evidence on Performance.” _(with Minh Q. Le, Thanh T Ngo)_, 2016, _Vietnam Economist Annual Meeting (VEAM) – Da Nang City_.